-He then connects via two-way video technology with young people in 15 remote and northern communities* across Canada from Nunavut to the Yukon, the largest virtual session ever held by Connected North – an initiative designed to foster student engagement and enhanced education outcomes in remote Indigenous communities.
+He then connects via two-way video technology with young people in 15 remote and northern communities* across Canada from Nunavut to the Yukon, the largest virtual session ever held by Connected North - will open in a new tab – an initiative designed to foster student engagement and enhanced education outcomes in remote Indigenous communities.

 WHAT – Indigenous astronaut speaks with students onsite and online

 WHEN – Thursday, January 31

 Onsite talk at 12:30 p.m.

 Interview opportunity at 1:30 p.m.

 Virtual session with northern students at 2:15 p.m.